Disability in horror films: Physical disabilities

 Tod Browning's Freaks (1932) has been highlighted as a notable example of a horror film for prominently depicting disability, and has received diverse commentary for its depiction of the community, with some labelling it as portraying disability sympathetic and anti-eugenicist and others criticising it for being exploitative.
 As of 2020, it remains one of few American films to feature a predominantly disabled cast.
 Independent film Deafula (1975) is notable for being entirely in sign language.
 Jason Voorhees from the Friday the 13th series and Leatherface from The Texas Chain Saw Massacre are both violent killers with disabilities that have been described as depicting disability as fearful or taboo.
 In the 21st century, some commentators noted a trend of horror films depicting deafness in a perceivedly fetishistic manner, including A Quiet Place and The Unholy.
 Lupita Nyong'o's performance in the 2019 film Us was criticized by disability rights groups for being inspired by symptoms of spasmodic dysphonia.
+In the film Gerald's Game (2017), the antagonist character Raymond Andrew Joubert has acromegaly, a disorder that causes abnormal growth in the hands, feet, and face, and critics point out that this disorder is used to villainize people who have a different appearance.

+A more recent horror film contains a powerful portrayal of disability rather than using the disabled character as a villain; Run (2020).
+The film centers around a wheelchair bound character played by Kiera Allen, a wheelchair user herself, signifying the first instance in over 70 years for an authentic wheelchair user to star in a thriller.
+Critics point to this as a powerful example of disability representation because it portrays the strength and resilience of disabled people while also confronting the reality of abuse perpetrated against disabled children by their family members which is a perspective not often seen in media.
+In Hush (2016), Kate Siegel plays a Deaf-mute character who fights against a home invader who targets her due to her Deafness, seeing her as "easy prey".
+The film received some backlash due to the fact that the Kate Siegel is a hearing actress playing a Deaf character and is thus not able to accurately embody the experience.